DUNE-DAQ/styleguide/docs/README.md

 issue.
-If we plan on altering it in the future, it may be worth at least getting it to be *somewhat* more conformant to the rules, especially if the changes are relatively non-invasive (e.g., running it through clang-format, as opposed to breaking up a long but well-tested function).
+If we plan on altering it in the future, it may be worth at least getting it to be *somewhat* more conformant to the rules, especially if the changes are relatively non-invasive (e.g., running it through `dbt-clang-format.sh`, as opposed to breaking up a long but well-tested function).
 If anything about the style in existing code may be confusing to future developers, it may be worth adding comments on how the style deviates from the standard.